novoalab/Nano3P_Seq/README.md

 If you find this work useful, please cite:

 Begik O, Diensthuber G, Liu H, Delgado-Tejedor A, Kontur C, Niazi AM, Valen E, Giraldez AJ, Beaudoin JD, Mattick JS and Novoa EM.
-Nano3P-seq: transcriptome-wide analysis of gene expression and tail dynamics using end-capture nanopore cDNA sequencing. bioRxiv 2022. doi:https://www.biorxiv.org/content/10.1101/2021.09.22.461331v3.
+Nano3P-seq: transcriptome-wide analysis of gene expression and tail dynamics using end-capture nanopore cDNA sequencing.
+Nature Methods 2023. doi:[https://www.nature.com/articles/s41592-022-01714-w].

 ## Issues
 If you have any issues/doubts when using this code, please check previous [Issues](https://github.com/novoalab/Nano3P_Seq/issues).
 If you still don't find the answer to your question, please open a new [Issue](https://github.com/novoalab/Nano3P_Seq/issues).
 Thanks!